wjuncc/demo/_posts/2017-10-24-script-router-react.markdown

 ---

+## ACP Tools  ##
+These tools help me to speed up the learning process of React.

+### 1 keeping the same  ###

-modify file name by tags in markdown files.
+* One program to keep the file names the same with the `title` tag in jekyll markdown files.

 ![](https://i.imgur.com/VQVi095.png)
-## ACP Tools ##
+### 2 generate the MD files from git page ###
-Generate bat markdown files from existed git tutorials, in order to speed up the learning process.
-I should modify the `demo.markdown` before running if necessarily.
+* One program to generate bat markdown files from existed git tutorials.
+* Sometimes I should modify the `demo.markdown` before running if necessarily.

 software: Flash Developer
 ### source code ###